NikelausM/irfl-buglocator-lsi/README.md

 - Method 3: Latent Semantic Indexing (LSI) with Singular Value Decomposition (SVD)

 The pre-processing code up to the Markdown heading "More Pre-processing (Team 7)" in the Jupyter notebook was provided by a course instructor.

+Overall, method 2 showed the best performance based on Mean Reciprocal Rank (MRR) and Mean Average Precision (MAP) evaluation metric values.
+Visualization for these results are shown in the screenshots section of this readme document.

 ## Features
 - Pre-processes bug reports (query results) and source files (query results) to train machine learning algorithms..